NWS confirms tornado touchdowns in central Illinois

 The National Weather Service has confirmed a tornado touched down over Niantic at 6:35 p.m.
 This is 11 miles west of Decatur.
 NWS officials said it is moving east at 35 miles per hour.
 At 7:04 p.m., the tornado was over Mount Zion.

+Tornado warnings in the viewing area had expired as of 8:40 p.m.
+Monday.

-Severe thunderstorm warnings were still in effect until 8 p.m. for the following areas:
+Severe thunderstorm warnings are still in effect until 9 p.m. for the following areas:

 (0) comments